jiaeyan/Naive-Bayes-Model/README.md

 A Multinomial/Bernoulli Naive Bayes classifier with add-0.01 smoothing, implemented with Numpy matrix techniques.

+The model type could be defined in Document class.

 ■ The Prior probability matrix, shape = 1 * len(C):

 c1|c2|c3|...|Cn